 In order to achieve sustainable development, improve operational efficiency and competitive advantage, the Bank has always been one of the pioneers in researching and applying international practices to its governance.
-In particular, the application of Basel II Accord is one of the Bank's prioritized solutions.
-Projects under the Basel II program focus on the comprehensive enhancing of risk management on material areas.
-Until now, the Bank has completed the first phase following standard methods and is preparing for the second phase following the SBV's direction.
+In particular, the Bank has met requirement of the SBV in accordance with Basel II with the standards of risk management, capital management, information provision and has been implementing works related to internal and advanced calculation methods according to Basel II.
 The application of advanced practices in risk management is a prerequisite for the integration and expansion of the Bank's influence in the global financial banking industry.
 The Bank has always played a pioneering role in modernizing the banking system.
-In addition, after Circular No. 13/2018/TT-NHNN and amendments and supplements of the regulatory authorities ("Circular 13") stipulating the internal control system of commercial banks and foreign bank branches were issued, the Bank took initiatives in reviewing and adjusting regulations and processes in accordance with the requirements of Circular 13 to ensure compliance with the standards of internal control system, risk management, internal audit and assess capital adequacy requirement internally.

-In 2023, the Bank continued actively studying and implementing projects under the Basel II program in order to comprehensively enhance the management of all types of risks.
+In 2024, the Bank continued actively studying and implementing projects in order to comprehensively enhance the management of all types of risks.
 Moreover, the Bank has continued to complete its policy system in five (5) levels, namely: (i) General policy regime, (ii) Detailed policies, (iii) Guidance documents on policies, (iv) General processes, and (v) Detailed processes for each product in order to ensure consistency and overall effectiveness of the policy system.

-To manage risk related to financial instruments, the Bank has issued regulations, procedures, detailed guidance, sets of indicators and internal limits as well as strictly managed the balance between assets and liabilities, tightly controlled business activities' growth and credit quality; complied with limitation and safety ratios for operation; requirements for risk management as stipulated in Circular No. 22/2019/TT-NHNN (effective from 01 January 2020) and amendments and supplements of the regulatory authorities, Circular 13 and regulations of the SBV; and has gradually met requirements for risk management in accordance with Basel II.
+To manage financial risks, the Bank has issued regulations, procedures, detailed guidance, sets of indicators and internal limits as well as strictly managed the balance between assets and liabilities, tightly controlled business activities' growth and credit quality; complied with limitation and safety ratios for operation; requirements for risk management as stipulated in Circular No. 22/2019/TT-NHNN, Circular No. 41/2016/TT-NHNN, Circular No. 13/2018/TT-NHNN and amendments and supplements of the regulatory authorities and regulations of the SBV; and has gradually met requirements for risk management.